Role of defects in atom probe analysis of sol-gel silica

-The silica samples were prepared using a sodium silicate solution (Sigma-Aldrich) as starting material, as shown in Figure \ref{fig:figure1}a).
+The silica samples were prepared using a sodium silicate solution (Sigma-Aldrich) as starting material, as shown in Figure \ref{fig:figure1}a.
 The sodium silicate solution was diluted 1:3 in water and gelation was initiated by passing the solution through a syringe filled with a Dowex 50WX ion exchange resin (Sigma-Aldrich) activated with HCl [1M] to adjust the pH from alkaline to neutral, according to the procedure described in Refs. \cite{sundell2019atom, bhatia2000aqueous}.
 After activation with HCl, the ion exchange resin was adjusted by passing Milli-Q water through it in small increments until an extruded pH value of around 5 was reached.
 The diluted sodium silicate solution was then passed through the syringe to obtain a neutral pH.
 A solid glass was formed by drying the silica gel at 37 °C overnight.

 The specific surface area and pore size distribution of the synthesised silica samples were determined by nitrogen sorption measurements using an ASAP 2020 instrument (Micromeritics Instrument Corporation, Norcross GA).
-The specific surface area was assessed using the Brunauer-Emmett-Teller (BET) method \cite{brunauer1938adsorption}, the micropores using the Horvath-Kawazoe method \cite{horvath1983method} and the mesopores using the Barrett-Joyner-Halenda (BJH) sorption method \cite{barrett1951determination}.
+The material actually contains both micropores and mesopores.
+The specific surface area was assessed using the Brunauer-Emmett-Teller (BET) method \cite{brunauer1938adsorption}, the micropores with the Horvath-Kawazoe method \cite{horvath1983method} and the mesopores with the Barrett-Joyner-Halenda (BJH) sorption method \cite{barrett1951determination}.
 The measurements resulted in a specific surface area of 587 m$^2$/g for a representative silica sample.
-The material contains both micropores and mesopores.
 The micropores have an average width of 6.8 Å and the mesopores have an average size of 40 Å. Further details on the isothermal measurements can be found in the Supplementary Information (SI, see Figure S.1).\\ In addition, the absorption spectrum of a thin silica sample is shown in Figure S.2 of the SI.
 We note that the absorption for green light is negligible and shows a slight increase at wavelengths below 400 nm and a stronger increase at wavelengths below 300 nm. \\